 Election out.
-You can elect, for any class of property, to either deduct the 30% special allowance, instead of the 50% special allowance, for all such property in such class placed in service during the tax year or not to claim any special allowance for all such property in such class placed in service during the tax year.
+You can elect, for any class of property, to either (a) deduct the 30% special allowance, instead of the 50% special allowance, for all such property (unless it is qualified GO Zone property) in such class placed in service during the tax year, or (b) not claim any special allowance for all such property (including qualified GO Zone property) in such class placed in service during the tax year.
 If you elect not to have any special allowance apply, the property may be subject to an AMT adjustment for depreciation.